 It is estimated that there are almost 3 million Armed Forces veterans in the UK.
 For many veterans, the transition to civilian life can be fraught with difficulties.
 Temptations to engage in risky behaviours, such as excessive forms of gambling, may start out innocent enough but can soon spiral out of control.

 The main aim of the UK Armed Forces Veterans’ Health and Gambling Study is to assess gambling behaviour and mental health in veterans and non-veterans.
-This is the first ever UK-wide survey of the prevalence of gambling related problems in Armed Forces veterans recruited from clinical and community settings.
+This is the first ever, four-nation, UK-wide survey of the prevalence of gambling related problems in ex-Service personnel recruited from clinical and community settings.

 If you would like to know more about the study or if you are keen to be involved, then please contact us via one of the confidential options below.

-Matt Fossey (Anglia Ruskin University), Lee Hogan (Bangor University), Neil Kitchiner (Veterans’ NHS Wales), and Robert Rogers (Bangor University), Cherie Armour (Ulster University), Justyn Larcombe, and Liv Kosnes (Swansea Centre for Health Economics).
+Co-Investigators: Matt Fossey (Anglia Ruskin University), Lee Hogan (Bangor University), Neil Kitchiner (Veterans’ NHS Wales), Robert Rogers (Bangor University), Cherie Armour (Ulster University), Justyn Larcombe, and Liv Kosnes (Swansea Centre for Health Economics).